Pavel Poc: Political career

-Poc joined the Czech Social Democratic Party (ČSSD) in 1997, becoming Vice-Chairman of the Mariánské Lázně ČSSD association in 1998, and a member of the ČSSD Central Executive Committee in 2000.
+Poc joined ČSSD in 1997, becoming vice-chair of the Mariánské Lázně ČSSD association in 1998, and a member of the party's Central Executive Committee in 2000.
 He became a member of the ČSSD Bureau in 2001, then guarantor of the central informatics commission from 2004–2005 and the central ecological commission from 2005–2006.
 He chaired the Regional Executive Committee of the Karlovy Vary Region from 2005–2010.